Amsterdam, Netherlands travel guide

 Is Amsterdam safe for a solo female traveler?

-What's the best way to get around Amsterdam solo?
+What's the best way to get around Amsterdam as a solo traveler?

-What should I pack for a solo trip to Amsterdam?
+Where should I stay as a solo traveler in Amsterdam?

 Ready to Make This Trip Happen?